openMolNike/font2triangles.js/README.md

   ... and so on.
 Only x and y coordinates!
 4) "contour" is optional array ща borders with same structure

-# Render your font by yourself:
+# Pre-compile your font file by yourself:
 1) Copy files to your web server
 2) Copy your font file to the same directory
 3) Edit in "run_me.html": var fontname & (optional) var font_char
 4) Run "run_me.html" via web browser
-5) Copy last textbox value into "*.json" file
+5) Copy last textbox value into "\*.json" file
 6) Use it in your 3d application

 # Problems: